Last Updated on

 We are all familiar with the old adage “stop and smell the roses”.
 It helps us remember to take a moment and appreciate what we have and the beauty of simple things like a bed of flowers in our neighborhood.
 This saying also points to the interesting fact that fragrances naturally occurring in our environment can help us to relax and boost our mood.
 Indeed, our sense of smell is one tool that we can easily tap into to reduce tension and stress.

 There is no scent more relaxing than lavender.
-Extracted from the fresh flower of the lavender plant, the oil has been shown to have sedating effects that helps our body and mind relax.
+Extracted from the fresh flower of the lavender plant, the oil has been shown to have sedating effects that help our body and mind relax.
 Its antioxidant components can lower the level of stress hormones in our body and soothe our nerves to relieve anxiety and depression.

 Jasmine is another floral scent that is known to lift our mood.
 A 2010 study found that the smell of jasmine creates a sense of alertness and reduces sad thoughts.
 It is used to calm nerves and as an anti-depressant because of its uplifting capabilities that produce a feeling of confidence, optimism, and revitalized energy.